There was a soft knock on the door, it opened and his chief of staff stepped in to announce the arrival of the Attorney General of the federation.

 “One more thing,” Charles paused and paid attention.
 “Let them know that anyone who fails to attend this meeting, for whatever reason, will cease to serve in this government,”

-Before now, he was nursing hopes of being chief of staff for two terms but as he neared the door he began to wonder if this government will even complete one term in office.
+Before now, he was nursing hopes of being chief of staff for two full terms but as he neared the door he began to wonder if this government will even complete one term in office.

 To be continued…